 Stay in the middle so that as the dance progresses there will always be someone in front of you that you can watch.
 You’ll also have a closer view of the teacher as they show the steps.

 3. Know some Basics.
 Another thing that can help you be successful is to do a little study of some basic line dance terminology before you go out to the local bar.
 But, no worries!
-Here’s a couple things right here for you to know:
+Here are a couple things for you to know:

 Next, line dances are known for having one, two or four walls.
 A one-wall dance means you will end up facing the same direction when all steps are performed.
 In a two-wall line dance, at the end, everyone has turned 180º and the dance starts again with everyone facing the back.